textX/textX/docs/index.md

 check out [examples](https://github.com/igordejanovic/textX/tree/master/examples/).

-## Open-source projects using textX
+## Projects using textX

+Here is a non-complete list of projects using textX.

+* Open-source

+    - [pyTabs](https://github.com/E2Music/pyTabs) - A Domain-Specific Language (DSL) for simplified music notation
     - [applang](https://github.com/kosanmil/applang) - Textual DSL for generating mobile applications
-- [pyTabs](https://github.com/E2Music/pyTabs) - A Domain-Specific Language (DSL) for simplified music notation
     - [pyFlies](https://github.com/igordejanovic/pyFlies) - DSL for cognitive experiments modeling

-## textX in the industry
+* Commercial

-[Typhoon HIL, Inc.](https://www.typhoon-hil.com/) is a technology leader for ultra-high fidelity Hardware-in-the-Loop (HIL) real-time emulators for power electronics.  textX is used as a part of Typhoon-HIL's schematic editor for the description of power electronic and DSP schemes and components.
+    - textX is used as a part of [Typhoon-HIL's](https://www.typhoon-hil.com/) schematic editor for the description of power electronic and DSP schemes and components.

+If you are using textX to build some cool stuff drop me a line at igor dot dejanovic at gmail.
+I would like to hear from you!

 ## Editor/IDE support